+Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

+A

+v

-Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer prand/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: ocess), A. Other Local Government Level Source(s) of Funds.
-Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is a transfer the funds to the State Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including a matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified Item I-2-c: ny A. T Appendix I: Financial Accountability I-4: Non-Federal Matching Funds (3 of 3) c.
+Other Local Government Level Source(s) of Funds.

+Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the State Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

+- c.
 Information Concerning Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
-Select one: None of the specified sources of funds contribute to the non-federal share of computable waiver costs The following source(s) are used Check each that applies: Health care-related taxes or fees Provider-related donations Federal funds For each source of funds indicated above, describe the source of the funds in detail:
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non -federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
+Select one: - In None of the specified sources of funds contribute to the non-federal share of computable waiver costs

+The following source(s) are used Check each that applies: Health care-related taxes or fees

+- Provider-related donations - Federal funds

+For each source of funds indicated above, describe the source of the funds in detail:

-Appendix I: Financial Accountability I-5: Exclusion of Medicaid Payment for Room and Board a.
+I-5: Exclusion of Medicaid Payment for Room and Board

+- a.
 Services Furnished in Residential Settings.
-Select one: No services under this waiver are furnished in residential settings other than the private residence of the individual.
-As specified in Appendix C, the State furnishes waiver services in residential settings other than the personal home of the individual. е b.
+Select one: - O No services under this waiver are furnished in residential settings other than the private residence of the individual. - As specified in Appendix C, the State furnishes waiver services in residential settings other than the personal home of the individual. - b.
 Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
-The following describes the methodology the State uses to exclude Medicaid payment for room and board in residential settings: that The rate is set for the cost of supervision/support provided in order to maintain the individual in the residential setting, including transportation cost.
+The following describes the methodology that the State uses to exclude Medicaid payment for room and board in residential settings:

+The rate is set for the cost of supervision/support provided in order to maintain the individual in the residential setting, including transportation cost.
 The costs for room and board are not included in the calculations used to set rates of the services provided in a residential setting.

-Appendix I: Financial Accountability I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver Reimbursement for the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
-Select one: No. The State does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who reside the same household as the participant. es in food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services.
+I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver

+Reimbursement for the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
+Select one:

+- No. The State does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resides in the same household as the participant. - Yes.
-Yes.
 Per 42 CFR §441.310(a)(2)(ii), the State will claim FFP for the additional costs of rent and food that can be reasonably attributed to an unrelated live-in personal caregiver who resides in the same household as the waiver participant.
-The State describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and
+The State describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services.